May 21–May 22, 2026 – POSTER SESSION

 1.

-1Institute of Biophysics, HUN-REN Biological Research Centre, Szeged
+1Institute of Biophysics, HUN-REN BRC Szeged, Szeged

 2Institute of Biology, University of Szeged, Szeged